Plant physiology

 Plant physiology is a subdiscipline of botany concerned with the functioning, or physiology, of plants.
+A professional in this field is called a Plant physiologist.

-Plant physiologists study fundamental processes of plants, such as photosynthesis, respiration, plant nutrition, plant hormone functions, tropisms, nastic movements, photoperiodism, photomorphogenesis, circadian rhythms, environmental stress physiology, seed germination, dormancy and stomata function and transpiration.
+Plant physiologists study fundamental processes of plants, such as photosynthesis, respiration, plant nutrition, plant hormone functions, tropisms, nastic movements, photoperiodism, photomorphogenesis, circadian rhythms, environmental stress physiology, seed germination, dormancy and stomata function, and transpiration.
 Plant physiology interacts with the fields of plant morphology (structure of plants), plant ecology (interactions with the environment), phytochemistry (biochemistry of plants), cell biology, genetics, biophysics and molecular biology.

 Aims

 The field of plant physiology includes the study of all the internal activities of plants—those chemical and physical processes associated with life as they occur in plants.
 This includes study at many levels of scale of size and time.
 At the smallest scale are molecular interactions of photosynthesis and internal diffusion of water, minerals, and nutrients.
 At the largest scale are the processes of plant development, seasonality, dormancy, and reproductive control.
 Major subdisciplines of plant physiology include phytochemistry (the study of the biochemistry of plants) and phytopathology (the study of disease in plants).
 The scope of plant physiology as a discipline may be divided into several major areas of research.